 - Google Votes: A Liquid Democracy Experiment on a Corporate Social Network is available under a Creative Commons license.
 The first 4 pages provide an introduction to liquid governance similar to this one.
 The rest presents an implementation by Google with some advanced elements, including topical default votes (based on tags).

 For more information, there is also the Liquid Democracy Journal, which is free, though not published on a regular basis.

 Liquid governance is probably simpler than representative democracy from a voter's perspective, but its most powerful forms are relatively complex, in particular when the time comes to implement them.
 Physically, liquid governance was practically impossible when many of today's democratic systems were created.
 Fortunately, with the advent of computers and more importantly of the Internet, there are no more physical barriers to its usage in the Western world.
 Unfortunately, lots of work still needs to be done to research liquid governance, design powerful forms, implement them and finally deploy them.

-GetOpinionated is another implementation, which is written in Python, but which is incomplete and not progressing at all as of 2019.
+GetOpinionated is another implementation, which is written in Python, but which is incomplete and has not progressed at all since 2015 (as of 2022).

 Wiki aficionados should be inspired by a proposal to integrate liquid governance in wiki engines, referred to in Voting on changes.